hashicorp/terraform-provider-azurerm/website/docs/d/automation_variables.html.markdown

 The following arguments are supported:

-- `resource_group_name` - The Name of the Resource Group where the automation account exists.

-- `automation_account_name` - The name of the automation account in which the automation variables exist.
+- `automation_account_id` - The resource ID of the automation account.

 ## Attributes Reference